ProGraphics/prostyle.io/pages/plus/plus.md

       <dd class="accordion-navigation">
         <a href="#panel2" class="noline"><span class="iconfont"></span>Can I use the extensions offline?</a>
         <div id="panel2" class="content">
           <p>Yes.
-The ProStyle Plus extensions may be used at no charge when used offline, such as displaying an HTML page with ProStyle embedded from your local hard drive.</p>
+The ProStyle Plus extensions may be used offline at no charge, such as displaying an HTML page from your local hard drive that has ProStyle embedded.</p>
         </div>
       </dd>
       <dd class="accordion-navigation">
         <a href="#panel3" class="noline"><span class="iconfont"></span>Any runtime fees?</a>
         <div id="panel3" class="content">
           <p>Definitely not!
 You pay one time for unlimited use on your website.
-There are no hidden fees.
-It doesn't matter if you have millions of pages, millions of visitors, or both.</p>
+It doesn't matter if you have millions of pages or millions of visitors.
+There are no hidden fees.</p>
         </div>
       </dd>
       <dd class="accordion-navigation">